 Compared to other small dog breeds out there, French Bulldogs are certainly high maintenance.
 They require your constant attention and affection.
 Moreover, you cannot even leave them alone for a few hours.
 Otherwise, they will become anxious and stressed.

 Therefore, it is completely reasonable to ask what the pros and cons of having a French Bulldog are:

 Let’s start with the pros.
 Why should you get yourself a French Bulldog?
 Well, there are countless reasons why this breed is an excellent family pet.
 They don’t bark a lot.
 They are energetic but not hyperactive.
 They are good with kids.

 To give you a better perspective, below, we have compiled a list of advantages of a French Bulldog:

-No matter what others say, the most significant selling point of a French Bulldog is its adorable and cute appearance.
+No matter what others say, the biggest selling point of a French Bulldog is its adorable and cute appearance.
 French Bulldogs are one of the most adorable dog breeds available out there that actually have a gentle temperament.

 French Bulldogs love to cuddle.
 As they were bred to be affectionate, they would show love and affection as much as possible.
 Due to their nature, French Bulldogs can help you in your tough time.
 They can even help you reduce anxiety and stress.

 Dogs are known for their loyalty, and French Bulldogs are no exception.
 This breed is quite loyal and brave.
 As they are part Bulldogs, it’s in their nature to protect their owner at all costs.
 Frenchies might be small in size, but they can help you a lot in your difficult time.